 Next Weather: 6 p.m. weather report

-WCCO meteorologist Chris Shaffer reports overnight rain followed by increasing heat and humidity.
+WCCO meteorologist Chris Shaffer reports a less humid but still windy Wednesday.

 View CBS News In